-As a film or video editor, you'll be responsible for assembling recorded raw material into a finished product that's suitable for broadcasting.
-The material may include camera footage, dialogue, sound effects, graphics and special effects.
-This is a key role in the post-production process and your skills can determine the quality and delivery of the final product.
+As a film/video editor, you'll manage material such as camera footage, dialogue, sound effects, graphics and special effects to produce a final film or video product.
+This is a key role in the post-production process and your skills can determine the quality and delivery of the finished result.
 You'll usually work closely with the director to achieve the desired end result.

 Digital technology, specialist computer software and high-quality digitisation of sound and pictures have effectively replaced the traditional manual method of cutting film.
-In some instances you may be given creative freedom, while in others you'll be required to just operate the necessary machines.
+In some instances, you may be given creative freedom, while in others you'll just be required to operate the necessary machines.

-You may work on a variety of productions including:
+You may work on a variety of productions, including:

 Your work as an editor will involve:

 - receiving a brief, and maybe an outline of footage and/or a shot list, script, or screenplay

 - assembling all raw footage, with camera shots either recorded or transferred onto video tape in preparation for inputting into the computer

 - inputting uncut rushes and sound, and synchronising and storing them into files on the computer

 - digitally cutting files to put together the sequence of the film and deciding what's usable

 - creating a 'rough cut' (or assembly edit) of the programme/film and determining the exact cutting for the next and final stages